Colourings of Uniform Group Divisible Designs and Maximum Packings: Some Other Types of Colourings

 \section{Some Other Types of Colourings}

 In this section we briefly consider some other types of colourings that are suggested by our work.
 We first consider colourings of GDDs where the colouring on the groups has a specific form.
-If we simply require that the groups not be monochromatic, we have a weak colouring of the design, $\cal D$, formed by taking the groups as blocks.
-On the other hand, if the groups of the GDD are themselves monochromatic, then the colouring of the GDD does not yield a weak colouring of $\cal D$.
 In Section~\ref{Sec:Monogroup} we consider colouring GDDs requiring the groups to be monochromatic.
 We note that many of the colourings of GDDs from Section~\ref{ssc:weakGDD} in fact have this property.
 In contrast, Section~\ref{Sec:GroupEquitable} considers the case where we require the groups to be {\em group-equitably} coloured, that is, each group has, as closely as possible, an equal number of points of each colour.